golemfactory/concent/docs/source/bankster-with-deposit-claim-tracking-blueprint.md

     - Bankster uses SCI to create an Ethereum transaction.
 7. **Deposit lock**:
     - Bankster creates a `DepositClaim` object
-        - `subtask_id` is empty since the claim may refer to multiple subtasks.
+        - `subtask` is empty since the claim may refer to multiple subtasks.
         - `amount`: The amount actually used in the transaction.
 8. **Unfreeze and result**: If everything goes well, the operation returns.
     - The created `DepositClaim` is included in the result.